-As an extra boost, make sure to eat iron-rich foods with vitamin C to increase the absorption.
+As an extra boost, you can eat iron-rich foods with vitamin C to increase the absorption.
+Cooking with cast iron skillets is another way to increase your iron intake.
 Avoid eating iron-rich food with tea, as that will inhibit the absorption of iron.

 Ask your doctor if your prenatal vitamins should contain iron.
 (See conclusion for some vegan brands.)